alexstarhoxx/Projects/Data Structures and Algorithms/Built your own world/README.md

 ## Algorithms

+The generated map consists of rooms, hallways and turning hallways.
+The interactivity includes avatar, a small new game and encounter.
+You can find the corresponding classes and their methods specification on the `Core` directory or the following parts.

 ### MapGenerator
 1. `public void generate()`
 * Initially generate a room with random width and height at random position of center of the world.
 A golden-colored wall generated randomly on 4-side walls of the room.
 * Then, let the room connect hallways or turning hallways randomly from 4 sides from it and continuously extend the paths of created rooms, hallways and turning hallways until these are not able to be created(drawn out of the world or overlap with each other) and the whole path is closed.
-2. `public void roomConnector(Rooms room, boolean closed)`
+2. `public void roomConnector(Rooms room)`
 * For ROOM, it will be the host and other components(hallways and turning walls) must connect to it randomly from its sides.
-* If any connection is not able to be created, CLOSED will become true.
+* If any connection is not able to be created, instance variable CLOSED will become true.
 Otherwise it will be false;
 * If CLOSED is true from the beginning, do not make any connection and return directly.
-3. `public void hwConnector(hallways hw, boolean closed)`
+3. `public void hwConnector(hallways hw)`
 * For HW, it will be the host and a room must connect to it randomly from its unconnected side.
 * If any connection is not able to be created, CLOSED will become true.
 Otherwise it will be false.
 * If CLOSED is true from the beginning, do not make any connection and return directly.
-4. `public void thwConnector(TurningHallways thw, boolean closed)`
+4. `public void thwConnector(TurningHallways thw)`
 * For THW, it will be the host and a room must connect to it randomly from its unconnected side.
 * If any connection is not able to be created, CLOSED will become true.
 Otherwise it will be false.
 * If CLOSED is true from the beginning, do not make any connection and return directly.